 Christmas wish list

 Maria put ‘mermaid tail’ on her Christmas list.
 I rolled my eyes; her dad said not to get it.
-However, on her succinct list, which was edited a couple of times, it remained a constant.
+However, on her succinct list (edited a couple of times) it remained a constant.
 I searched for one and discovered that it was indeed quite a thing.
 There were loads of versions.
-They generally came as a five piece set including a bikini top, bikini bottoms, head band, mermaid tail and fin.
-I ordered one and confess, despite not being a girly girl, I could see the appeal.
+They generally came as a five piece set including bikini top, bikini bottoms, head band, mermaid tail and fin.
+I confess, despite not being a girly girl, I could see the appeal.

-The girls all like dressing up and role play and I knew the mermaid costume would add an extra dimension as it could be used as a complete costume in and out of the water and also function as a ‘normal’ swimming cossie.
+The girls all like dressing up and role play.
+I knew the mermaid costume would add an extra dimension as it could be used as a complete costume in and out of the water and also function as a ‘normal’ swimming cossie.

 Maria was absolutely delighted with it and her sisters are equally obsessed with it.
 It has become a feature of every bath time.